F0lak/dm_open_ref/ref/proc/clamp.md

 +   The original List, whose contents have all been clamped.

-\"Clamps\" a value, usually a number, to a given allowable range from `Low` to `High`.
+"Clamps" a value, usually a number, to a given allowable range from `Low` to `High`.
 If the value is already in that range, it is unchanged.
 Otherwise, the closer of `Low` or `High` is returned.